Real structures on symmetric spaces: Introduction

 In \S~\ref{sec:gen back on rea structures} we recall some definitions and results on real group structures, equivariant real structures, and symmetric spaces.
 Then in \S~\ref{sec:existence} we prove the necessary and sufficient condition of Th.~\ref{th: main th} for the existence of equivariant real structures on symmetric spaces (Th.~\ref{th:main result existence}).
 Finally, in \S~\ref{sec:number of eq classes} we show how to determine the number of equivalence classes for such structures (Prop.~\ref{prop:number of structures}).

-\textbf{Acknowledgments.} We are very grateful to Michael Bulois, Jacopo Gandini, and Bart Van Steirteghem for interesting exchanges related to this work.

 \textbf{Convention.} In this article we work over the field of real numbers $\R$ and over the field of complex numbers $\C$.
-We denote by $\Gamma$ the Galois group $\Gal(\C/\R)=\{1,\gamma\} \iso \Z/2\Z$.
-We will always denote by $G$ a complex semisimple algebraic group.
-When we write \emph{(semi)simple group} we always mean \emph{connected (semi)simple algebraic group}.
-We refer the reader to \cite{Hum75} for the standard background on algebraic groups.
+We denote by $\Gamma$ the Galois group $\Gal(\C/\R)=\{1,\gamma\} \iso \Z/2\Z$. \textbf{We will always denote by $G$ a complex (connected) simply-connected semisimple algebraic group.} We refer the reader to \cite{Hum75} for the standard background on algebraic groups.